Psychiatric Medications: Expectations and Misperceptions

 “I don’t want to be a zombie.”
 Many will fear that medication will change their personality substantially, or cause them to feel or appear sedated.
 The goal of treatment is to help a person function as their best self, not change who they are, or make them void of emotional response.
 While any effective medication has side effect potential, most patients can work with their prescriber to find the right fit for them to manage the illness with success.

 “I don’t want to be dependent on a medication.”
+The fear of dependency on medication is a valid concern for many.
 Taking medication may be a constant reminder of the illness, but the illness exists whether taking the medication or not.
 The majority of psychiatric medications, except benzodiazepines, do not produce true physical dependence.
 Turning the focus to the goals of recovery, and how the medication is part of the process, can help.

 “Don’t you put everyone on medication?”
+There is not a one-size-fits-all approach.
+A common misconception is that every psychiatric patient is put on medication.
+Correct diagnosis is essential and, for some conditions, medication may not be the appropriate first line of treatment.
 A large portion of a psychiatrist’s work involves evaluating and managing the use of psychiatric medications.
 Most people will not come my way unless they have reached a point where medication appears necessary.
-Correct diagnosis is essential and, for some conditions, medication may not be the appropriate first line of treatment.
-I have found it helpful to acknowledge this up front, especially when a person may hesitate at accepting treatment.
 A person may be experiencing sadness, grief, anxiety, milder depression, or an adjustment problem that is better suited for psychotherapy.
 A person might make gains in exposure response prevention for anxiety without the aid of medication.
 There may not be adequate or applicable evidence for medication helping a particular problem.
 Evidence is weaker for antidepressants in milder major depressive disorders, for example, but antidepressant treatment is recommended for moderate to severe depression.
 In some conditions, such as bipolar I disorder or schizophrenia, medication is crucial for the treatment and prevention of recurring episodes of illness.
 In opiate use disorders, prescription medications such as naltrexone and buprenorphine have emerged as a best practice, something that was not the case decades ago.